Freedom Front Plus: Foreign policy

-The party is critical of what it regards as South Africa's contradictory foreign policy under the governing African National Congress (ANC).
 The FF Plus supports the strengthening of relations with countries that "promote self-determination within their own borders", as well as countries with whom South Africa has strong existing trade ties.
 The party has called on South Africa to criticize the Russian invasion of Ukraine and condemn Russia's actions.
 During the Gaza war, the party expressed support for Israel.